omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service_describe.md

 ## omnistrate-ctl service describe

-Display details for one or more services
+Describe a service

 ### Synopsis

-Display detailed information about the service by specifying the service name or ID
+This command helps you describe a service using its name or ID.

 ```
 omnistrate-ctl service describe [flags]